Marcrus813/HH-DeFi-aave-revision/Note.md

         - How about we just use src on ether scan and compile to get the ABI?
 Better yet how about we just copy the ABI from etherscan?
             - ~~Just copy the src of the contract and run `yarn hardhat compile`, pass in the contract file name we gave it then we are good~~
                 - Some files may include imports, to successfully compile we also need the imported file, I think we should just copy the ABI from scanner
+                    - Another way to resolve this: `yarn add --dev @aave/core-v3`, and copy out interfaces inside
                     - **NOTE**
                         - Difference from web ethers: In web i used `fetch` which is a network based function, in Node environment, just use:
                             ```javascript